by Conrad deFiebre

 All three of these successors were largely bewildered by Walker’s eccentric ministry.
 This led to a drift in the church’s mission that grew to “a crisis of identity, purpose and mission,” in the words of Walker elder Dennis Wynne.
-Membership and church finances began spiraling downward, and, after several outspoken all-church meetings, Westendorf was asked to resign in early 1993.
+Membership and church finances spiraled downward and, after several outspoken all-church meetings, Westendorf was asked to resign in early 1993.
 She stayed, uncomfortably, until June.

 Until now, Walker lay leaders had obeyed the United Methodist protocol of leaving the choice of pastors to the church hierarchy.
-But in these desperate straits, they petitioned for an old friend, Roger Lynn.
+Now they petitioned for an old friend, Roger Lynn.

 Roger, a St. Paul native, was lobbying for the appointment as well.
-He had been around the church for years during a long break from his early clergy career in southeastern Minnesota and as Hennepin Avenue United Methodist Church’s education minister.
+He had been around Walker for years during a long break from his early clergy career in southeastern Minnesota and as Hennepin Avenue United Methodist Church’s education minister.
 In the 1970s, he frequented Walker’s Friday potlucks.

 Roger had a talent for making headlines.
 In the 1970s he officiated at Minnesota’s (and perhaps the nation’s) first gay marriage.
 In the early ‘80s, he lost his job as director of a mental health residential treatment center amid a sex scandal involving one of his staff and a client.
 After that, he came back to Walker as a volunteer associate pastor, Reichian therapist and handyman who, with Bryan, spearheaded the Centennial Hall remodeling.